Understanding call, apply, and bind in JavaScript

 const user = { name: 'Sophie' };function introduce() { console.log(`My name is ${this.name}`);}const boundIntroduce = introduce.bind(user);boundIntroduce(); // Output: My name is Sophie

-What is call in JavaScript?
+call in practice

 Syntax of call